- Titusville Community Redevelopment Agency (CRA)

 Call to Order/Determination of a Quorum

 Chairperson Diesel called the meeting to order at 5:30 p.m.
-Present were Chairperson Daniel Diesel, Vice-Chairperson Joe Robinson and Members Herman Cole, Jr. Col USAF Retired, Jo Lynn Nelson, Dr. Sarah Stoeckel and Greg Aker, Executive Director Scott Larese, Community Redevelopment Agency (CRA) Attorney Richard Broome, and Sr. Administrative Assistant Emily Campbell were also present.
+Present were Chairperson Daniel Diesel, Vice-Chairperson Joe Robinson and Members Herman Cole, Jr. Col USAF Retired, Jo Lynn Nelson, Dr. Sarah Stoeckel, Greg Aker and Jim Ball, Executive Director Scott Larese, Community Redevelopment Agency (CRA) Attorney Richard Broome, and Sr. Administrative Assistant Emily Campbell were also present.
 Sr. Administrative Assistant Emily Campbell completed the minutes of the meeting.
-Member Jim Ball was absent.

 Invocation/Pledge of Allegiance